-A specific area of interest for the past year was the Torres Strait Islands because of the high number of requests from women from the region for assistance to get to safety.
-This included two women from Papua New Guinea who had made their way to the region seeking safety because of the violence back in PNG.
+A specific area of interest in recent times has been Far North Queensland and Torres Strait Islands because of the high number of requests from women from the region for assistance to get to safety.

 DVConnect assists many women and their children to escape the violence at home by flying them to other parts of the Torres Strait or the mainland to either family or refuge on Thursday Island or in Cairns.
 Because of the regularity of our work in this area we have made a concerted effort to have a closer working relationship with services, including police, in the area.